 As you journey from one highlight to the next, immersing yourself in the electric atmosphere of Dublin you’ll find yourself in need of crossing over the River Liffey.
 So why not take a walk over the Ha’penny Bridge (or the Liffey Bridge as it is sometimes referred to), which has been aiding pedestrians over the river since 1816.
 200 years ago you would have paid your dues (a ha’pennies worth to be exact) to William Walsh, who built the bridge when his ferries went into disrepair, but nowadays you’re free to come and go as you please.
 It’s also a great place to whip out your camera and get snap happy with stretching views down the river that are just begging to be captured on film.

-Taking a break from sight-seeing, Grafton St. (Dublin’s favourite shopping district) has every thing you need to relax.
-Visit Bewley’s Café and enjoy an Irish coffee in a favourite venue of many of Dublin’s literary greats.
-Venture down Wicklow St. to find quaint bistros and the Powerscourt Shopping Centre, which boasts the perfect combination of variety and a stunning setting or maybe go alfresco with a picnic in St. Stephen’s Green.
+Taking a break from sight-seeing, Grafton St. (Dublin’s mot popular shopping district) has every thing you need to relax.
+Visit Bewley’s Café and enjoy an Irish coffee in a favorite venue of many of Dublin’s literary greats.
+Venture down Wicklow Street to find quaint bistros and the Powerscourt Shopping Center, which boasts the perfect combination of variety and a stunning setting or maybe go alfresco with a picnic in St. Stephen’s Green.
 Once you’re refreshed, it’s back on the trail again seeking out all that Dublin has to offer.

 As the day draws on you might find yourself hankering for that pint of Guinness, but fear not because the Guinness Storehouse has got you covered.
 During the tour you’ll discover all the history behind this famous brand and get an insight into the magic behind the “black stuff”.
 Or maybe you’d prefer a hot drop of Whiskey?
 The Jameson distillery has got just what you need.
 Learn about John Jameson and the inspirational story behind his world-renowned whiskey, topped off with a tasting session.